Our verdict

 Wildhorse 7 feels heavier than it is

-Not trying to compare it to its versatile (Pegasus) or race (Terra Kiger) buddy, but to get the sense of the weight, check out the weight overview:
+Not trying to compare it to its versatile (Pegasus) or race (Terra Kiger) buddy, but to get a sense of the weight, check out the weight overview:

 Wildhorse 7 on trails

-Given that the Wildhorse 7 weighs really close to the average (299g compared to 298g), it might be that it feels heavy due to its looks and balance, rather than it being actually heavy.
+Given that the Wildhorse 7 weighs really close to the average, it might be that it feels heavy due to its looks and balance, rather than it being actually heavy.

-Also, it's a consensus: nobody likes the heel bulk and the weight that the extra foam and lugs add to the shoe.
-Experts wish these were removed so that the weight of the shoe could go down.
+Also, we weren't really happy with the heel bulk and the weight that the extra foam and lugs added to the shoe.
+If these were removed, we believe that the weight would go down considerably.

 Wildhorse 7 is not a summer shoe

 While the Wildhorse 7 does breathe, it’s only up to a certain level.
-A runner tested it in spring, with temperatures up to 61F (16C) and her feet always felt warm.
-Her socks were far from soaking wet after the run, but she did say she will not run in the Wildhorse during summer.
-Plus, they are black which is not going to help with the direct sunlight.
+We tested the shoe in spring, with temperatures up to 61F (16C) and our feet always felt warm.
+Our socks were far from soaking wet after the run, but this gave us enough warning to stay away from this Nike shoe during summer.

 Mid stance trail run in Nike Wildhorse 7